-When I share my early retirement dreams with people, the most common argument I get is this: “If you retire, you’ll die soon after.
+When I share my early retirement dreams with people, the most common argument I get is this: “If you retire, you’ll die.
 Your life will lack purpose and you’ll whither away to nothing.”
-Normally, I dismiss this advice as jealousy, but recently I realized that this is exactly what is happening to my parents.
+Normally, I dismiss this advice as jealousy or incomprehension, but recently I realized that this is exactly what is happening to my parents.

 Retirement is the worst thing to happen to my mom and dad.
-I really believe it is going to lead them to an early grave.
+I really believe it is going to lead them to an early death.
 First, dad.

 Dad Forced into Retirement

 When the Great Recession hit, my dad was laid off.
-He was in construction and new development hit the skids when the economy went south.
-He went on unemployment for a couple years and then gave up and took his retirement pension.
+He was in construction and jobs were nowhere to be found.
+He received unemployment compensation for a couple years and then gave up and took his retirement pension.
 His mental health started going downhill rapidly when he realized he wasn’t going to work again.

-My dad has always validated his existence through his work.
-Without work, he feels useless and empty.
+My dad had always validated his existence through his work.
+Without work, he felt useless and empty.
 After retiring, he sank into a deep depression, often staying in bed for up to 20 hours a day.
 He gained weight and became withdrawn.
-A doctor put him on some anti-depressants that turned him into a zombie.
+A doctor put him on some anti-depressants that made things even worse.
+During his waking hours, which were few, he was far away.
 My mother had no idea how to deal with it, so she did nothing.
-I didn’t live near them, so I couldn’t do much except listen to my mom complain.
+I didn’t live near them, so it was difficult for me to help.

 Full Time TV Watcher

-My mother used to be a disciplined, hard-working person.
+When I was a child, my mother was a disciplined, hard-working person.
 She would to go to bed at a decent hour and wake up at 7 or 8 am.
 No more.
 The other week I called my mother at 11:00 am and quickly realized that I had woken her up:

 - Me: Mom, are you asleep?
 It’s 11 am!
 Are you feeling OK?